-To avoid unexpected confounding effects, suppose we randomize the allocation of conditions to scans before conducting the experiment.
+To avoid unexpected confounding effects, suppose we randomize the allocation of conditions to scans prior to conducting the experiment.
 Using an appropriate scheme, we label the scans as A or B according to the conditions under which they will be acquired, and hence specify the condition presentation order.
-This allocation of condition labels to scans is randomly chosen according to the randomization scheme, and any other possible labeling of this scheme was equally likely to have been chosen (see Appendix C for a discussion of the fundamentals of randomization).
+This allocation of condition labels to scans is randomly chosen according to the randomization scheme, and any other possible labelling of this scheme was equally likely to have been chosen.

 In the randomization test, the null hypothesis is explicitly about the acquired data.
-For example, \mathcal{H}0 : "Each scan would have been the same whatever the condition, A or B." The hypothesis is that the experimental conditions did not affect the data differentially, such that had we run the experiment with a different condition presentation order, we would have observed exactly the same data.
-In this sense we regard the data as fixed, and the experimental design as random (in contrast to regarding the design as fixed, and the data as a realization of a random process).
-Under this null hypothesis, the labeling of the scans as A or B is arbitrary; because this labeling arose from the initial random allocation of conditions to scans, and any initial allocation would have given the same data.
+For example: \mathcal{H}0 : "Each scan would have been the same whatever the condition, A or B".
+The hypothesis is that the experimental conditions did not affect the data differentially, such that had we run the experiment with a different condition presentation order, we would have observed exactly the same data.
+In this sense we regard the data as fixed, and the experimental design as random.
+(In contrast to regarding the design as fixed, and the data as a realization of a random process.)
+Under this null hypothesis, the labellings of the scans as A or B is arbitrary; since these labellings arose from the initial random allocation of conditions to scans, and any initial allocation would have given the same data.
 Thus, we may re-randomize the labels on the data, effectively permuting the labels, subject to the restriction that each permutation could have arisen from the initial randomization scheme.
-The observed data is equally likely to have arisen from any of these permuted labelings.
+The observed data is equally likely to have arisen from any of these permuted labellings.

 This leads to the notion of exchangeability.
 Consider the situation before the data is collected, but after the condition labels have been assigned to scans.
-Formally, a set of labels on the data (still to be collected) are exchangeable if the distribution of the statistic (still to be evaluated) is the same whatever the labeling (Good, 1994).
+Formally, a set of labels on the data (still to be collected) are exchangeable if the distribution of the statistic (still to be evaluated) is the same whatever the labelling (Good, 1994).
 For our activation example, we would use a statistic expressing the difference between the "active" and "baseline" scans.
-Thus under the null hypothesis of no difference between the A and B conditions, the labels are exchangeable, provided the permuted labeling could have arisen from the initial randomization scheme.
+Thus under the null hypothesis of no difference between the A & B conditions, the labels are exchangeable, provided the permuted labelling could have arisen from the initial randomization scheme.
 The initial randomization scheme gives us the probabilistic justification for permuting the labels, the null hypothesis asserts that the data would have been the same.

-With a randomization test, the randomization scheme prescribes the possible labeling, and the null hypothesis asserts that the labels are exchangeable within the constraints of this scheme.
-Thus we define an exchangeability block (EB) as a block of scans within which the labels are exchangeable, a definition that mirrors that of randomization blocks (see Appendix C).
+So with a randomization test, the randomization scheme prescribes the possible labellings, and the null hypothesis asserts that the labels are exchangeable within the constraints of this scheme.
+Thus we define an exchangeability block (EB) as a block of scans within which the labels are exchangeable, a definition which mirrors that of randomization blocks, blocks of observations within which condition order is randomized.